MaiaKBard/the_dmv/iteration3_notes.md

 --> now I would need to make sure the mapper will still set the feilds correclty even when given incomplete data
     -write expect statements for each attribute feild

+Test complete...

+Code to match test -->
+first always check for erors constantly

+Key points noticed in test ill need to change in code

+- I will need to add in the argument of a mapper it looks like it can be named anything it an object holding the lambdas? i think...

+to impletment this i noticed a method being used in an example named .call it said it is used to invoke a lambdas object

+i can use state_mapper as the lambdas object which would be the same format as the my co_mapper, ny_mapper, and mo_mapper because those will be the lambdas objects ill be sendinf through my code

+- i would think my DMVFacility class would stay the same cause we want the output to be the same we just want to run differnt dmv data through this clas